-World History Project 1200 to the Present Course Overview
+World History Project 1750 to the Present Course Overview

-Welcome to the World History Project 1200 to the Present course (which we often refer to simply as WHP 1200).
+Welcome to the World History Project (WHP) 1750 course.
 This is a global history course aimed at tenth-grade students that provides a cohesive approach to learning and understanding the history of the world.
-In this course, you and your students will explore our collective history beginning in 1200 and ending in our present moment.
-This course will help students learn how to use stories about our connected human past to orient themselves to their "now" and prepare for the future.
-We're going to cover a lot of ground (and more than 800 years), but this course is not a typical march-through-time history class that covers one thing after another.
+In this course, you and your students will explore the transformations that created our modern world, beginning in the long nineteenth century and ending in our present moment.
+This course will help students learn how to use stories about our connected human past to orient themselves to their present moment and prepare for the future.
+We're going to cover a lot of ground (and almost 300 years), but this course is not a typical march-through-time history class that covers one thing after another.
 Rather, WHP uses a set of overarching inquiry problems and narrative frames, situated at a variety of scales, to organize and facilitate teaching and learning.
 As you begin your journey with WHP, remember, you're not alone.
-An active community of teachers and scholars will be along for the ride through this global history of the last eight centuries and counting.
+An active community of teachers and scholars will be along for the ride through this global history of the last three centuries.

-In this guide, you'll find descriptions of the course problem and objectives; the frames of WHP; the WHP 1200 periodization scheme; and detailed information about the course structure and content.
-For an overview of OER Project and OER's overall approach, including our inquiry framework, philosophy, and our suggested approaches to teaching, check out the OER Project Teaching Guide.
-In addition, if you think one of our other word history courses might be a better fit for your classroom, check out the other course guides (we offer three world history courses: WHP Origins, WHP 1750 to the Present, and the course described here-WHP 1200 to the Present).
+In this guide, you will find descriptions of the course problem and objectives; the frames of WHP; the WHP 1750 periodization scheme; and detailed information about the course structure and content.
+For an overview of OER Project and OER's overall approach, including our inquiry framework and philosophy and our suggested approaches to teaching, check out the OER Project Teaching Guide.
+In addition, if you think one of our other word history courses might be a better fit for your classroom, check out their respective course guides (we offer three world history courses: WHP Origins, WHP 1200 to the Present, and this course described here, WHP 1750 to the Present).